aboutcoders/job-bundle/README.md

 - Improve configurability
 - Provide statistics
 - Add option to set the name of the event that is notified for lifecycle events
-- Add option to cancel a currently running job
 - Support alternative queue backends such as [qpush-bundle](https://www.google.de/webhp?q=qpushbundle) or [IronMQ](https://www.iron.io/platform/ironmq/)